 Lawful basis of processing data

-Under the General Data Protection Regulations (GDPR), we typically process our data under three of the six lawful processing bases.
+Under the UK data protection legislation (including the Data Protection Act 2018 and the retained version of the General Data Protection Regulations (“UK GDPR”)), we typically process our data under three of the six lawful processing bases.
 These are:

 - Consent – If you have signed up to a particular marketing mailing or subscribed to a newsletter.
 You can opt out at any point and will be given the option to unsubscribe on all communications.
 Where you opt out, this will not affect the lawfulness of any communications sent before that time.

-- Contractual – To send you products you have requested and any related or subsequent materials relating to the product(s).
-To send billing and payment information or gift aid declaration confirmations and correspondence.
+- Contractual – To process orders and send you products you have requested and any related or subsequent materials relating to the product(s).
+To register you as a customer/donor and send billing and payment information or gift aid declaration confirmations and correspondence.
 To provide the service or contract you have entered into with us.

 Who we share your data with